CiscoSecurity/amp-05-health-checker-windows/README.md

 NOTE: Valid Secure Endpoint API Credentials are required for this functionality to work.

-For additional information on Endpoint Isolation, please refer to the [Secure Endpoint User Guide](https://console.amp.cisco.com/help/en/wwhelp/wwhimpl/js/html/wwhelp.htm).
+For additional information on Endpoint Isolation, please refer to the [Secure Endpoint User Guide](https://console.amp.cisco.com/help/en/Content/Secure_Endpoint_User_Guide/Documentation.html).

 ### TETRA Version

-This displays the current TETRA definition version downloaded by the AMP connector.
+This displays the current TETRA definition version downloaded by the SE connector.
 Click the Check TETRA Version button to check that against the version available in the cloud.
 If you have the latest version, it will be highlighted Green.
 If you have a version within the last five updates, it will be highlighted Yellow.
 If your version is more than five updates behind, it will be highlighted Red.
 Also, the current version will be displayed after the check.

 ![](/images/TETRA_Version.png)